ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 </style>
 ```

-There are also readonly bindings for visible elements that use [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) to measure dimension changes:
+There are also readonly bindings for visible elements that use [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) to measure any dimension changes:

 ```svelte:App.svelte {2-3,6}
 <script lang="ts">